nidanurgunay/Computer-Graphics-Lab/05/05_submission.md

 ```
 - Therefore, any sequence of translation and rotation can be combined to single matrix by multiplying all transformation matrices.

-- Resulted transformation matrix M can be decoomposed to
+- Resulted transformation matrix M can be decomposed to

 ## Task 2
 Please edit the HTML/JS files in the ``src`` folder!